New Statement

 One-line construct compared to the block construct

 First we make a menu with a one-line statement.
 It shows “File” on the menu bar.
-In the related popup menu, it shows two commands: “Open…” and “Exit&rdquo.
-Between these two items we write a vertical bar, which shows as a separator.
-This symbol is an alternative to #Null that you can use only in argument lists.
+In the related popup menu, it shows two commands: “Open…” and “Exit”.
+There is also a separator between these two items.
 If you select one of the commands, it calls the related procedure.

 ' Make a menu.